How do I install CMake?

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

 Native CMake support for Windows on Arm is available starting with version 3.24.
-Installers are available now from the CMake download page.
-Emulated CMake can be used but is no longer needed unless an older version of CMake must be used.
+Emulated CMake can be used but is no longer needed unless you need to use an older version of CMake.

-Check Add CMake to the system PATH for the current user
+2. Under Install Options, to invoke CMake from any directory, select Add CMake to the system PATH for the current user and then click Next.

 There are multiple ways to install CMake on Linux.